 Each party should give the other the basis of the problem.
 Employers should act consistently, carry out all necessary investigations.
 The employee should have the opportunity of putting their case forward and have the right to be accompanied at any hearing by a trade union representative or work colleague and all employees should have the right of appeal.

-Since 6th April 2009 there is no legal framework which has to be followed in regards to grievance or disciplinary procedures however, guidance is provided by ACAS in a Code of Practice on Discipline and Grievance and, if it is not followed, an Employment Tribunal may increase any compensatory award by up to 25% for unreasonable failures by either party to comply with any provision of the Code.
+There is no set legal framework which has to be followed in regards to grievance procedures however, guidance is provided by ACAS in a Code of Practice on Discipline and Grievance Procedures and, if it is not followed, an Employment Tribunal may increase any compensatory award by up to 25% for unreasonable failures by either party to comply with any provision of the Code.